 Someone in the small Georgia town of Harmony is guarding a treacherous secret that has lain dormant for twenty-three years.
 Recently widowed, young Molly Stonehouse is determined to bring it to light, as in the midst of holiday merrymaking, Christmas bells toll murder"......

 Order here now

-fourth in the Miss Dimple series, is due out February, 2014.
+fourth in the Miss Dimple series, is available for purchase now.

 Beautiful and kind, eighteen-year-old Prentice Blair was well-loved in the community.
 Who would have reason to take the life of this popular young woman with such a promising future?